Prayag-X/Smart-City-Dashboard/README.md

   ```bash
   $ flutter doctor
   ```
-- Wait for the process to finish and you environment is ready to run the project!
+- Wait for the process to finish and your environment is ready to run the project!